21jake/dao-practice/README.md

 yarn hardhat node
 ```

-2. Open a new terminal, propose a new value to be added to the Box contract
+2. Open a new terminal, propose a new value to be minted to a specific address

 ```
 yarn hardhat run scripts/propose.ts --network localhost